Social Worker in Cheltenham

 It is a legal requirement, under the Immigration Act 2016, that anyone appointed to a ‘customer facing role’ must be able to demonstrate an ability to fulfil all spoken aspects of the role with confidence in fluent English.

-We reserve the right to close this vacancy early due to the volume of applications received.
+We reserve the right to close this vacancy early due to the volume of applications received and / or due to the needs of the service.
 If you are interested in applying, we encourage you to submit your application as early as possible.

 Gloucestershire County Council is an exceptional employer for Social Workers, offering a supportive and innovative work environment where your contributions truly make a difference in the lives of individuals.
 With a commitment to employee growth, full training, and a relocation allowance of up to £8,000, we ensure that our staff feel valued and empowered.
 Nestled in the picturesque Cotswolds, our location provides a perfect blend of rural charm and urban convenience, making it an ideal place to live and work.